Berlin-Ichthyosaur State Park (Nev.)

 Found in 2 Collections and/or Records:

-Abstract Nevada mining corporation organized in 1897; head office moved to New York 1942; company dissolved 1971.
-Company was largely owned by the Anson Phelps Stokes family which operated mining, transportation, and banking enterprises in Nevada and eastern California.
-Part of the company's property near Berlin, NV as purchased by the State for Ichthyosaurus State Park.
-The collection includes: Minutes, articles of incorporation, bylaws, stock certificates, legal records, litigation records, financial...
+Overview The Nevada Company was Nevada mining corporation organized in 1897; head office moved to New York 1942; company dissolved 1971.
+The company was largely owned by the Anson Phelps Stokes family which operated mining, transportation, and banking enterprises in Nevada and eastern California.
+Part of the company's property near Berlin, Nevada as purchased by the State for Ichthyosaur State Park.
+The collection includes minutes, articles of incorporation, bylaws, stock certificates, legal records,...

-Abstract Papers collected or created by Wheat in her professions as an ethnologist and geologist, her involvement in Nevada State Parks, and during her work of making oral histories of elder Paiute Tribal members.
-Of special note are files on Ichthyosaur State Park and Dr. Charles L. Camp; controversies within the State Park Commission; Northern Paiute linguistics; a scrapbook compiled by J. D. Oliver as Superintendent of the Nevada Indian School; Sarah Winnemucca Hopkins; Jack Wilson (Wovoka); Edward...
+Abstract Margaret M. Wheat (1908-1988) was an ethnologist, geologist, and photographer who worked closely with Paiute native americans.
+In 1980, Margaret Wheat received an honorary doctorate of science degree from the University of Nevada, Reno.
+Papers collected or created by Wheat in her professions as an ethnologist and geologist, her involvement in Nevada State Parks, and during her work of making oral histories of elder Paiute Tribal members.
+Of special note are files on Ichthyosaur State Park and...